ozzono/SFTP-Drive/Fix partition ownership_en.md

 ├─sda1 /data/part1               part1   1.2T vfat     5633-529C
 └─sda2 /data/part2               part2   1.2T vfat     9792-26A7
 ```
-It is also possible to use the simpler command `lsblk -f` which returns a similar output.
+It is also possible to use the simpler command `lsblk -f` which has a similar output.

-To unmount the storage, using the example, run the command `sudo unmount /data/part1` or `sudo unmount /dev/sda1`
+To unmount the storage using the example, run the command `sudo unmount /data/part1` or `sudo unmount /dev/sda1`

 ### Step 2
 Create the mountpoint folder: